Skip to content

 # todos[i] == new_todos[i] for all i except 0

-Pret takes inspiration from valtio and provides a simple way to manage state in your components.
-A state object can be created an shared between components.
-Access to the states and mutations are recorded, such that the app knows which component should be re-rendered when a given part of the state changes.
+Pret provides a simple way to manage state in your components.
+A store, powered by Yjs and py-crdt, can be created and shared between components.
+Mutations to the state are made easy, and the app automatically knows which components should be re-rendered when a given part of the state changes.

-To create a state object, we use the proxy wrapper:
+To create a store, we use the create_store wrapper:

 {